badaix/snapcast/doc/configuration.md

     Subdevice #0: subdevice #0
     ```

     In this example the loopback device is card 0 with devices 0 and 1, each having 8 subdevices.
-They are addressed with `hw:<card idx>,<device idx>,<subdevice num>`, e.g. `hw:0,0,0`.
+    The devices are addressed with `hw:<card idx>,<device idx>,<subdevice num>`, e.g. `hw:0,0,0`.
-    If a process plays audio using `hw:0,0,x`, then this audio is looped back to `hw:0,1,x`
+    If a process plays audio using `hw:0,0,x`, then the audio will be looped back to `hw:0,1,x`

 3. Configure your player to use a loopback device